iqapps/WebCam_ImageProcessing/README.md

 Assembler, Perl, Unix BSD Shell, Visual Basic, Delphi, Javascript, C# and more.

-Languages i have avoided on purpose are Phyton, PHP, C and C++.
-Phyton and PHP are terrible in structure, but it is quite impressive what can be made with phyton, but this still dont make it attractive to me.
+Languages I have avoided, mostly on purpose, are Python, PHP, C and C++.
+I think Python and PHP are terrible in syntax, but it is quite impressive what can be made with phyton, but this still dont make Python attractive to me.

-But C++ is the latest language I am learning by this time.
-I need it to make PLC projects, based on Arduino mostly.
+But C++ I need now.
+It is a language I am getting the grips on during the last few years.
+I create hardware and firmware for vaious PLC projects, based on At-Mega MCU's.
 So I need to learn more quirks of C++ to make my work better.

-So...I look on youytube for C++...and find mostly uninteresting videos about learning C++ etc.
+Therefore, I look on Youtube for educational C++ videos, and I find mostly uninteresting videos about learning C++ in a few hours and such, mostly crap with no appeal whatsoever.

-But I also found jarvidX9, and caught interest immediately because of the hands-on and nice presentation.
+But I also found jarvidX9 aka David Barr, and caught interest immediately because of the hands-on and the nice presentation.
 Please, keep them coming David.

 I immediately subscribed and watched quite a few of the videos from him.
 But the 8 bit of image processing video was the one that really caught my interest.